 - If you already have an AWS user account, you have to grant "AmazonRoute53FullAccess" permission to the user and generate the access key if the user doesn't have one.
 And if the user account has an access key associated already, it is just enough to ensure the required permission is granted.

-To grant the required permissions,
+To grant the required permissions, follow the below steps:

 - Navigate to the Permissions tab, select the required user account and click Add Permission.

 - Click Attach existing policies directly under Set Permissions and search for "AmazonRoute53FullAccess".

 - Assign the listed policy and hit Save.

 - Select the particular user account and navigate to the Security Credentials tab.